Skip to main content

 return response.status_code

-print(f"Denoising of {filename} finished.
-Denoised file saved as {denoised_filename}.")
+print(f"Denoising of {media_file} finished.
+Denoised file saved as {denoised_media_file}.")

 else: